White-nose syndrome

 The disease is caused by the cold-loving fungus Pseudogymnoascus destructans.
 The fungus invades the skin of hibernating bats, causing tissue damage.
 It can be visible on the nose, ears and wings as a white, fuzzy coating.
 Infected bats exhibit higher levels of activity during hibernation which leads to a premature expenditure of winter fat reserves and causes the bat to leave the hibernacula early in search of food.
 The bats ultimately starve or freeze to death.

-Many species of North American bats are highly vulnerable to this lethal fungus.
-Seven species have been affected in the eastern North America.
-A large decline in Northern long-eared bat (M. septentrionalis) populations led to its beign listed as threatened under the Endangered Species Act.
+Many species of North American bats are highly vulnerable to this fungus with twelve species confirmed with diagnostic symptoms of WNS.
+A large decline in Northern long-eared and tricolored bat populations in eastern North America led to them begin listed under the Endangered Species Act.

-White-nose syndrome has not been detected in Utah to date and there are many unknowns about how the disease would affect our bat populations.
+While the fungus that causes white-nose syndrome has been detected in Utah, there remains many unknowns about how the disease will affect our bat populations.
 Potentially, all hibernating bat species in Utah could be susceptible to WNS.
 The big brown bat (Eptesicus fuscus) and little brown bat (Myotis lucifugus) which are common in Utah, have been infected elsewhere.
-Also of concern are the Yuma myotis (Myotis yumanensis), long-eared myotis (Myotis evotis), fringed myotis (Myotis thysanodes), long-legged myotis (Myotis volans), California myotis (Myotis californicus), western small-footed myotis (Myotis ciliolabrum), canyon bat (Parastrellus hesperus), and Townsend's big-eared bat (Tadarida brasiliensis).
+Also of concern are the Yuma bat (Myotis yumanensis), long-eared bat (Myotis evotis), fringed bat (Myotis thysanodes), long-legged bat (Myotis volans), California bat (Myotis californicus), western small-footed bat (Myotis ciliolabrum) and canyon bat (Parastrellus hesperus).
+There are many differences between western North America and the more eastern areas where WNS was first detected and most research has occurred.
+The number of bats observed in caves and mines in western North America are small, and the location of most western bat populations in the winter is unknown.
+From the limited studies that have located western bat hibernacula, a pattern is emerging of dispersed hibernation in crevices, as opposed to the large congregations in caves observed in many eastern populations.

 Bat-to-bat and bat-to-environment-to-bat transmission are believed to be the primary ways the fungus is spread, but human-assisted transmission is also possible.
 The fungus can be transported on boots, clothes and other gear.
 Pets can also transport the fungus on their fur.
 The severe effects of WNS on bat populations justifies taking precautions to reduce the risk of human-assisted transmission and minimize any disturbance to hibernating bats.